invibeme/slate/source/includes/_police_registration.md

 It also has no problem with changes related to the stay, for example if the number of nights of stay is extended later.
 It is not necessary to inform about that type of changes.

+If istat credentials are specified the app will send aggregated statistics once a day.
+Currently we support ISTAT for italian Radar and Campania.

 ### HTTP Request